2018 Colorado Attorney General election

 The 2018 Colorado Attorney General election took place on November 6, 2018, to elect the next attorney general of Colorado.

 Incumbent Republican Cynthia Coffman did not run for re-election, instead opting to run for governor.
 The Democratic Party nominated Phil Weiser, who subsequently defeated Republican nominee George Brauchler in the general election.

-Weiser's victory marked the first time a Democrat became attorney general since Ken Salazar (in office from 1999 to 2005) and the second time a Democrat won the office since the 1970s.
+Weiser's victory marked the first time a Democrat became attorney general since Ken Salazar in 2005 and the second time a Democrat was elected to the office since 1983.

 Republican primary

 Arapahoe County District Attorney George Brauchler won the Republican nomination unopposed.